iPzard/multi-app-express-server/README.md

 Tests have been configured to test if the domains configred in `./config/domains.js` match the domain directory structure of your project.
 To run tests, use `npm run test`.

 # Launch
-To launch the server, use `npm start`.
+To launch the server, use `npm start` and navigate to `your subdomain here`.localhost:8080 in your browser.